nikosxenakis/pumas_and_hares/README.md

 Where the density of pumas are hares follows the landscape descriptor.

-Sample input files can be found in resources/
+Sample input files can be found in the /resources directory

 ### Parameters